 Regular SFPS Activities

+There are typically two garden tours each year, one in the spring and the other in the fall for SFPS members.
+Non-members can join the tour, but they must pay $15.00 each.
 Meetings are held on the first Monday of the even-numbered months- February, April, June, August and October in the Corbin building at Fairchild Gardens.
 Meetings are open to non-members.

 The December meeting is the Holiday Party and annual auction.
 It is open to members only.
 SFPS member have an opportunity to outbid each other and compete for a prized palm (not necessarily a palm).